vitorpavinato/Tracking-selection/bin/README.md

 **2. Input file**

 The input file is a text file with space/tab separated values.
-There is

-a header line giving column names and, then, one line per site (a site

-may be a SNP, and indel or whatever).
+There isa header line giving column names and, then, one line per site (a site may be a SNP, and indel or whatever).
 No term may contain a space.
-The

-order of columns is unimportant, except that the individual columns

-must be after the columns with fixed names.
+The order of columns is unimportant, except that the individual columns must be after the columns with fixed names.

 List of columns: